ArunMichaelDsouza/ng-youtube-embed/README.md

 #### ``disablekb {boolean} | Default: false``
 Setting the parameter's value to ``true`` causes the player to not respond to keyboard controls.
 Supported values are : ``true`` and ``false``.
-> Currently supported keyboard controls are:

-> * Spacebar or [k]: Play / Pause
-* Arrow Left: Jump back 5 seconds in the current video
-* Arrow Right: Jump ahead 5 seconds in the current video
-* Arrow Up: Volume up
-* Arrow Down: Volume Down
-* [f]: Toggle full-screen display
-* [j]: Jump back 10 seconds in the current video
-* [l]: Jump ahead 10 seconds in the current video
-* [m]: Mute or unmute the video
-* [0-9]: Jump to a point in the video.
-0 jumps to the beginning of the video, 1 jumps to the point 10% into the video, 2 jumps to the point 20% into the video, and so forth.

 #### ``enablejsapi {boolean} | Default: false``
 Setting the parameter's value to ``true`` enables the player to be controlled via iframe or JavaScript player API calls.